 2. Holy Basil

-Adaptogens include holy basil, known in India as a natural anti-aging supplement.
-Holy basil is often used in Ayurvedic medicine to treat infections, fevers, skin diseases and other ailments.
-Thanks to the phytochemical compounds it contains, holy basil is able to lower cortisol levels and reduce stress.
-Studies suggest that this adaptogenic herb may also be able to lower blood pressure, fight bacteria, strengthen the immune system and prevent canker sores, which are often stress-induced.
+Adaptogenic herbs include holy basil, known in India as a natural anti-aging supplement.
+Holy basil is often used in Ayurvedic medicine to treat infections, fevers, skin diseases, and other ailments.
+And thanks to the phytochemical compounds it contains, holy basil is able to lower cortisol levels and reduce stress, as well.
+Studies suggest that this adaptogenic herb may also be able to lower blood pressure, fight bacteria, strengthen the immune system, and prevent canker sores, which are often stress-induced.
+(4)

 Adaptogens include ashwagandha, also known as Indian ginseng.
 Like other adaptogenic herbs, ashwagandha is able to reduce cortisol levels and increase stress tolerance.
-Studies have shown that ashwagandha also has beneficial effects on cognition and memory, brain health, inflammation and arthritis.
-(2)
+In addition, studies have shown that ashwagandha also has beneficial effects on cognition and memory, brain health, inflammation, and arthritis.
+(5)

 4. Astragalus Root

-Adaptogenic herbs include astragalus root.
-Often used in Chinese medicine, astragalus is known to strengthen the immune system and improve the body’s response to chronic stress.
+Another adaptogenic herb, astragalus root, comes from Traditional Chinese Medicine.
+Astragalus is known to strengthen the immune system and improve the body’s response to chronic stress.
 It works by temporarily increasing cortisol levels to help the body respond positively to stressful situations.
 After a quick boost of cortisol, astragalus root then helps the hormone level out, once the stressor has been removed.
+(6)

 5. Licorice Root

-Adaptogens include licorice root, known for its ability to increase energy and endurance.
-Studies have shown that licorice root supplementation can help naturally regulate hormone levels, including cortisol.
+And here’s a tasty way to adapt to stress: licorice root!
+Known for its ability to increase energy and endurance, licorice root may be enjoyed as a tea, in powder form, or as a supplement.
+For example, studies have shown that licorice root supplementation can help naturally regulate hormone levels, including cortisol.
 Licorice root can also help prevent ulcers and decrease testosterone levels in women.
-(3)
+Be mindful not to ingest too much licorice root over a long period of time, as this may lead to hypertension.
+(7)

 7. Cordycep Mushrooms

-Adaptogenic herbs include cordycep mushrooms.
-Cordyceps are rich in antioxidants that boost the immune system.
+Medicinal mushrooms are also adaptogens.
+Cordycep mushrooms is a particularly effective adaptogen, as it protects against physical stress.
+Furthermore, cordyceps are rich in antioxidants that boost the immune system.
 As an adaptogenic herb, cordycep mushrooms also have a beneficial effect on cortisol levels and oxidative stress.
 Studies have shown that the mushrooms are able to lower oxidative stress in the body by increasing antioxidant activity.
+(9)